 - 8.1 As with embarkation, communication should be established between the ship and the pilot boat and the transfer arrangements confirmed in advance.
-The decision as to whether to disembark from a ship to the pilot boat rests entirely with the Pilot involved. - 8.2 Before leaving the bridge, the Pilot should inform the master of: - 1.
-Anticipated movements of any surrounding ships. - 2.
-VHF channels to monitor and reporting points. - 3.
-Heading and speed requirement for the Pilot transfer. - 4.
-The presence of navigational dangers, tidal height and flow. - Any advice on the passage plan to be used post Pilot transfer.
-The anticipated helm or engine movements required to facilitate transfer. - 7.
-VHF channels for communication with pilot boat. - 8.
-Any adjustments to the pilot ladder required by pilot launch. - 8.3 On arrival at the pilot ladder area the Pilot should check the condition and security of the pilot ladder both visually and from the officer on station.
-Any non-compliance should be reported to the CHA/MCA immediately and the ladder not used until the non-compliance is rectified.
+The decision to disembark from a ship to the pilot boat rests entirely with the Pilot involved. - 8.2 Before leaving the bridge, the Pilot should inform the master of:

+a) Anticipated movements of any surrounding ships.

+- b) VHF channels to monitor and reporting points. - c) Heading and speed requirement for the Pilot transfer. - d) The presence of navigational dangers, tidal height and flow. - e) Any advice on the passage plan to be used post Pilot transfer. - f) The anticipated helm or engine movements required to facilitate transfer. - g) VHF channels for communication with pilot boat. - h) Any adjustments to the pilot ladder required by pilot launch. - 8.3 On arrival at the pilot ladder area the Pilot should check the condition and security of the pilot ladder both visually and from the officer on station.
+Any non-compliance or (potentially) unsafe arrangement should be reported to the CHA and MCA Marine Office immediately and the ladder must not be used until the non-compliance is rectified (see section 9).
 The Pilot should check their PPE is correctly donned.
 Any bag should be lowered to the Pilot boat by heaving line, once the Pilot is clear of the ladder, on the deck of the pilot boat.

-See 6.13.
+Refer to section 6.13.

-Defects should be reported via The UKMPA Pilot App (which download and use on the Google Play Store for Android and on the App Store for

-Apple.) and also reported to Ports' Marine managers.
+Defects should be reported via The UKMPA Pilot App (which is now available for download and use on the Google Play Store for Android and on the App Store for Apple.) and also reported to Ports' Marine managers.